/ Perry Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a long-term impairment, you may be entitled to further compensation under Georgia law.
-These benefits are designed to account for the permanent consequences of your injury on your ability to work.
+If your workplace injury results in a permanent disability, you may be entitled to additional benefits under Georgia law.
+These payments are meant to make up for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: